 My guests were due any minute, so I couldn’t run out to the store.
 But then . . . then I looked in the fridge and saw that I did have blue cheese.

-The blue cheese goes well with pears, too, my other favorite fruit for a crumble.
+This recipe works well well with pears, too, my other favorite fruit for a crumble.
 I’ve also used brie in place of the blue cheese for both, which is excellent; I mix chunks of it into the topping, rather than blending it, which gunks up the food processor.

-- 4 tablespoons (2 oz.; 1/2 stick) unsalted butter
+- 4 tablespoons (1/2 stick) unsalted butter, melted

-- 1/2 cup (3 3/4 oz.) packed light brown sugar
+- 1/2 cup (3 3/4 ounces; 105 grams) packed light brown sugar

 - 1 tablespoon cinnamon

 - 1/4 teaspoon kosher salt